phusion/passenger/CONTRIBUTING.md

 <a name="ruby_coding_style"></a>
 ### Ruby coding style

-The usual Ruby coding style applies, with some exceptions:
+The usual Ruby coding style applies.
+That is, 2 spaces for indenting.

- * Use 4-space tabs for indentation.
- * Return values explicitly with `return`.

 <a name="systems_programming_fundamentals"></a>
 ### Systems programming fundamentals